WebexCC-SA/LAB-2352/docs/Labguide/PreRequisites.md

 **Test Your Network**

 This is specifically for the Desktop Voice option.
-Agents can also test their local network connectivity for latency and bandwidth requirements on the Agent Desktop - eespecially for diagnostics.
+Agents can also test their local network connectivity for latency and bandwidth requirements on the Agent Desktop for diagnostics.

 ![agent-desktop-Test-Network](../images/agent/Agent_Test_Network.gif)